-We are committed to working with parents and carers by encouraging an open dialogue with PSHE staff, via our annual PSHE communication.
-This ensures that parents are fully aware of what is being taught, and have the opportunity to raise questions or concerns.
+We are committed to working with parents and carers by encouraging an open dialogue with PSHE staff, via our annual PSHE policy communication.
+This ensures that parents are fully aware of what is being taught and have the opportunity to raise questions or concerns.
 Where required and requested, support and information can be provided to parents on PSHE topics.
+Parents are also welcome to discuss any aspect of PSHE at any time, by contacting the Head of PSHE.
+We also hold an annual inperson or online presentation for parents to outline the policies and schemes of work in detail.